git-town/git-town/website/src/commands/rename.md

 > _git town rename [--force] [old-name] &lt;new-name&gt;_

-The _rename_ command changes the name of the current branch in the local and origin repository.
+The _rename_ command changes the name of the current branch in the local and remote repository.
 It requires the branch to be in sync with its tracking branch to avoid data loss.
 It also updates the proposals for the branch being renamed, as well as proposals of its child branches into the branch being renamed.